ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 PURSUIT OF THE PINK PANTHER

-The Odyssey guys planned to bring games to the VCS/2600 (under the Probe 2000 label) and bought the game from U.S. Games, as reported in the October 1983 issue of Video Games magazine.
-It was announced in NAP’s summer 1983 CES literature as "The Pink Panther", "Pink Panther: The Video Game", and "Adventures of the Pink Panther" before NAP's marketing finally settled on "Pursuit of the Pink Panther" (as shown in the November 1983 issue of Videogaming Illustrated; an Atari 8-bit version also exists with the same name).
+The Odyssey guys planned to bring games to the VCS/2600 (under the Probe 2000 label) and bought the game from U.S. Games, as reported in the October 1983 issue of Video Games.
+It was announced in NAP’s 1983 Summer CES literature as "The Pink Panther", "Pink Panther: The Video Game", and "Adventures of the Pink Panther" before NAP's marketing finally settled on "Pursuit of the Pink Panther" (as shown in the November 1983 issue of Videogaming Illustrated; an Atari 8-bit version also exists with the same name).
 Scheduled release date was September 1983.
-A screenshot was shown in the January 1984 issue of Electronic Fun with Computers & Games magazine (page 10) and mentioned NAP permanently cancelled it (along with Lord of the Dungeon and Power Lords) due to problems with the RAM chips used in the carts.
-However, according to an interview with Bob Harris in the Spring 2001 issue of Classic Gamer magazine, NAP hired a company to fabricate the custom RAM/ROM chip that U.S. Games had developed for Pink Panther, but unfortunately, the new chips failed and the Probe 2000 division was shut down as a result.
+A screenshot was shown in the January 1984 issue of Electronic Fun with Computers & Games (page 10) and mentioned NAP permanently cancelled it (along with Lord of the Dungeon and Power Lords) due to problems with the RAM chips used in the carts.
+However, according to an interview with Bob Harris in the spring 2001 issue of Classic Gamer, NAP hired a company to fabricate the custom RAM/ROM chip that U.S. Games had developed for Pink Panther, but unfortunately, the new chips failed and the Probe 2000 division was shut down as a result.
 Description: "Players control the Pink Panther as he sneakily makes his way through several screens, attempting to outwit the Inspector.
 For his final challenge, he must dangle from a swinging rope, steal the famous Pink Panther diamond and escape unnoticed."
-The Pink Panther is the property of and was licensed by MGM-UA Home Entertainment Group, Inc. At least 6 prototypes are known to exist, along with at least 50 reproduction copies, made by Jose Artiles and Roman Sharnberg.
+The Pink Panther is the property of and was licensed by MGM-UA Home Entertainment Group, Inc. At least 6 prototypes are known to exist, along with at least 50 reproduction copies, made by Jose Artiles, Roman Sharnberg, and Albert Yarusso.
+When a prototype version was graciously shared by Ken Van Mersgergen, all the excuses for why it couldn't be publicly released magically vanished (imagine that).
 See this article for more information.